WilliamStaudenmeier/Mobile_Trends_Using_Spark_and_Dash/README.md

 - controller.py (loads and cleans data files)

 The application runs on Python 3.8.
 It will not run on Python3.10 without refactoring the Collections library which no longer includes Iterable as of 3.10.

+Once in the directory, run these commands in order:

 - python3 -m pip install --user virtualenv (unless you already have venv or virtualenv installed)
 - python3.8 -m venv env